racker/salus-docs/design/policy-management/policy-managment.md

 1. For each event it will
     1. Get the effective policies for the tenant
     1. If the policy in the MonitorPolicyEvent is in effect
-        1. Clone the policy monitor
+        1. Clone the monitor template
         1. Set the customer tenant on the newly cloned monitor
         1. Refresh the metadata fields on the monitor to reflect the metadata policies applied to this tenant
-        1. Link the cloned monitor to the policy monitor id by setting the policyId and policyMonitorId fields
+        1. Link the cloned monitor to the monitor template id by setting the policyId and policyMonitorId fields
         1. Save the cloned monitor to the customer tenant
     1. If the policy in the MonitorPolicyEvent is not in effect
         1. Get the customer monitor tied to the monitorId in the MonitorPolicyEvent